mobilecoinofficial/QutecubR/README.md

-# QutecubR
+# QutecumbR
 A fancy QR code generator in Rust which aims to be performant, flexible, and configurable enough to use in an automated fashion.

 # Usage
-QutecubR takes a JSON RPC blob with the following fields as an arguement:
+QutecumbR takes a JSON RPC blob with the following fields as an arguement:

 Libraries (for now):
 qrcode-rust (Apache) https://github.com/kennytm/qrcode-rust